reichlab/covid19-forecast-hub-web/index.md

     grid_items:
       - title: Up-to-date forecasts
         content: >-
-          Every Monday dozens of modeling teams from across the globe submit forecasts of the trajectory of the COVID-19 outbreak in the US to our forecast data repository.
-We take these data and build a single [ensemble forecast](doc/ensemble/).
+          Every week dozens of modeling teams from across the globe submit forecasts of the trajectory of the COVID-19 pandemic in the US to our [forecast data repository](https://github.com/reichlab/covid19-forecast-hub).
+In collaboration with the US CDC, we take these data and build a single ensemble forecast which is later analyzed by, and communicated to the general public by CDC.
         actions:
           - label: Browse recent forecast data
             url: https://zoltardata.com/project/44